October 1st is almost upon us and that means that there are 90 more days left in this year.

 In fact, I don’t think I would be ready to even do this challenge if I was still going to happy hour three days a week.
 You can listen to my podcast episode about why I gave up alcohol if you’re interested.

 5. Write Down 10 Things You’re Grateful For

-Here are a few things I am doing to prepare for this challenge and help me stick to it.
+Here are a few things I am doing to prepare for the last 90-days and help me stick to it.